 Yes, but as mentioned before, as they are not allowed to set up data centres in China unless the comply with censorship, which currently they dont, they are kind of leaving China and Baidu aside for the time being.
 However, my opinion is that Google will, in the end, bite the bullet and comply with Chinese censorship and government control rules on Internet use.

-I wouldnt be surprised if within a year or two, Google takes a completely different steer and ses up base in Beijing or other key location in China.
-They could soon start crawling the China’s wide web at ease and gathering data, insights and signals that helps them streamline their results in Chinese in order to compete better with Baidu and stand a greater chance to increase market share in this huge market.
+I wouldn’t be surprised if Google took a completely different approach and established a base in Beijing or another key location in China within a year or two.
+They could soon start easily crawling China’s wide web and gathering data, insights, and signals that help them streamline their results in Chinese to compete better with Baidu and stand a greater chance of increasing market share in this huge market.

 And what about Bing and Yahoo?

-Of course Bing and Yahoo are competitors too, but they are kind of US companies, therefore it is easier for Google to get key info about how they operate.
-Plus they are search engines that also struggle with international penetration in certain markets.
+Of course, Bing and Yahoo are competitors, too, but they are US companies, so it is easier for Google to get key info about how they operate.
+Plus, they are search engines that also struggle with international penetration in certain markets.

 Yahoo for example is big in Japan, and in Taiwan and Hong Kong, but they don’t present a massive problem to Google’s monopolistic ambitions.